KT Corporation: Poland

 On March 21, 2013, KT, Daewoo International Corporation, and the Korea Trade-Investment Promotion Agency (KOTRA) signed an $18 million contract to establish high-speed Internet network in Podlaskie, Poland.
 On October 3, 2013, the KT consortium signed a Public Private partnership (PPP) with the Mazowieckie province for a $130 million broadband project.

 United States

 On June 14, 2017, KT announced that it had signed an MOU with the city of Boston to participate in the Boston Digital Equity Project, a policy that aims to create a better internet environment across the city center.
 Under the agreement, KT will provide its GiGA Wire technology, a service that offers speeds of up to 1 gigabit per second using copper wire instead of optical cables, leveraging G.hn technology.

 Uzbekistan

 In 2007, KT acquired 54.5% of East Telecom, Uzbekistan's second-largest fixedline operator, and 60% of the shares of the WiMAX operator, Super iMAX.

+Japan

+KT JAPAN Co., Ltd. was established on March 25, 1999, and is a wholly-owned subsidiary of KT, with the parent company holding a 100% share.
+The company's diverse primary business operations focus on comprehensive telecommunications and data services, including the International Network Infrastructure Business and the Local Network Infrastructure Business.
+They are also key providers of data solutions, running a Data Center Business (including Housing) and offering various Cloud Services.
+Furthermore, KT JAPAN is a major player in mobile connectivity, handling the Roaming Business, the Data Roaming Business, and the sale of SIM cards, with its portfolio rounded out by conducting Overseas Information and Communications Research.